Bullying Is Ruining Our Communication Skills

 When someone gets bullied over and over it trains their brain to see speaking as something risky.
 You expect judgment even when there is none.
 And over time staying quiet starts to feel safer than being heard.

-If someone gets laughed at in class or made fun of for what they say they start to associate talking with embarrassment.
+If someone gets laughed at in class or made fun of for what they say, they start to associate talking with embarrassment.
 So next time they stay quiet.
 Then it keeps happening and suddenly they are the quiet person who never speaks up.

-And that fear does not just disappear after high school.
-It shows up in college, in jobs, and in relationships.
 You might avoid speaking in class even if you know the answer.
-You might struggle to say how you feel in a relationship because you are scared of how it will be taken.
+You might struggle to say how you feel in a relationship because you are scared of how it might be taken.
+Research shows that bullying and low self-esteem can feed into each other over time creating a cycle that is hard to break.

 They second guess everything.
 They might even rely on other people to speak for them just to avoid being wrong or judged again.